The Center-to-Center Conundrum: Why Distance Matters in Speaker Design

 The MTM (Mid-Tweeter-Mid) configuration, where the tweeter sits between two mid-woofers, also faces similar challenges.

-Placing woofers horizontally introduces another complication – horizontal lobing.
+Placing woofers horizontally introduces also horizontal lobing.

 Perfect Vertical Alignment